NaokiHikita/cse15l-lab-reports/LabReport1.md

 ![Image](ls%20file.png)

 * **Working Directory**: The working directory was /home/lecture1.
 * **Why This Output**: When using this command, it shows the files and folders inside the file in the argument.
-This is why the output was Hello.java, as seen in the screenshot.
+Unlike directories, since there is no files inside a file, the output turned out to be the input as seen in the screenshot.
 * **Error?** : The output is not an error.

 **3. Using cat command**